 And I mean that in more ways than one, which is also why I’m posting this today–I’m drawing a line in the sand, as it were.
 Despite good progress at work in my new role (which is moderately good news for someone like me, who used to live for creative work and delivering actual product instead of dollops of slide-ware and high-brow strategy consulting), the overall situation is weighing me down a lot, and something has to give.

 Where it regards putting my brains to good use (i.e., compensate for work with decent hobbies, preferably creating something), the situation is a bit different.
-I can’t practice because it requires contiguous free time (and inspiration), and has filled in for that somewhat, but I need to do something new.
+I can’t practice music because it requires contiguous free time (and inspiration), and our podcast has filled in for that somewhat, but I need to do something new.

-So I’ve been investigating things off my beaten track with some creative bent (mostly video production and VR, which are logical follow-ups to to ) and pondering taking up the challenge to develop a “serious” application for the Oculus Quest that was suggested to me the other day.
-I have the and chops for it, but have yet to commit (it would certainly be “different” enough for me to enjoy it).
+So I’ve been investigating things off my beaten track with some creative bent (mostly video production and VR, which are logical follow-ups to to games) and pondering taking up the challenge to develop a “serious” application for the Oculus Quest that was suggested to me the other day.
+I have the Android and Unity chops for it, but have yet to commit (it would certainly be “different” enough for me to enjoy it).

 Besides that (and outside in general), the current plan is for the kids to have short outings (it’s impossible to keep them inside now that they’re on vacation as of this week), and as Summer progresses we will try to have some semblance of normal weekends.
 Far away from people, if at all possible.